rqlite/rqlite.io/content/en/docs/Clustering/Automatic clustering/_index.md

 rqlited -node-id=$ID3 -http-addr=$HOST3:4001 -raft-addr=$HOST3:4002 \
 -disco-key=rqlite1 -disco-mode=etcd-kv -disco-config='{"endpoints":["example.com:2379"]}' data
 ```
 Like with Consul autoclustering, the cluster Leader will continually report its address to etcd.
-Again `-disco-key` is optional, but using it allows you use a single etcd system to bootstrap multiple rqlite clusters -- simply use a different key for each cluster.
+Again `-disco-key` is optional, but using it allows you to use a single etcd system to bootstrap multiple rqlite clusters -- simply use a different key for each cluster.
 Refer to the [_Next Steps_](#next-steps) documentation below for further details on etcd configuration.

 ### Docker
 ```bash
 docker run rqlite/rqlite -disco-mode=etcd-kv -disco-config='{"endpoints":["example.com:2379"]}'
 ```

 ## Next Steps
 ### Customizing your configuration
-For detailed control over Discovery configuration `-disco-confg` can either be an actual JSON string, or a path to a file containing a JSON-formatted configuration.
+For detailed control over Discovery configuration `-disco-config` can either be an actual JSON string, or a path to a file containing a JSON-formatted configuration.
 The former option may be more convenient if the configuration you need to supply is very short, as in the examples above.
-The Discovery configuration also supports _Enviroment Variable_ expansion, so any variable starting with `$` will be replaced with that value from the environment.
+The Discovery configuration also supports _Environment Variable_ expansion, so any variable starting with `$` will be replaced with that value from the environment.

-The examples above demonstrates simple configurations, and most real deployments may require more detailed configuration.
+The examples above demonstrate simple configurations, but most real deployments will require more detailed configuration.
 For example, your Consul system might be reachable only over HTTPS.
 To more fully configure rqlite for Discovery, consult the relevant configuration specification below.
 You must create a JSON-formatted configuration which matches that described in the source code.

 - [Full Consul configuration description](https://github.com/rqlite/rqlite-disco-clients/blob/main/consul/config.go)
 - [Full etcd configuration description](https://github.com/rqlite/rqlite-disco-clients/blob/main/etcd/config.go)